INSPIRE: Intensity and spatial information-based deformable image registration: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eformable} image registration is the process of finding dense correspondences between images which maximise the affinity of co-occuring structures, according to suitable criteria, while simultaneously preserving spatial coherence \cite{VIERGEVER2016140, zitova2003image, oliveira2014medical}.
+Deformable image registration is the process of finding dense correspondences between images which maximize the affinity of co-occuring structures while simultaneously preserving spatial coherence \cite{VIERGEVER2016140, zitova2003image, oliveira2014medical}.
 Numerous applications in science and technology require deformable image registration.
-Many medical and biomedical imaging scenarios involve acquisition of images of the same specimen from multiple views or at different times, requiring image registration for information fusion\cite{liu2003longitudinal}.
-Inter-subject and atlas-to-subject correspondence maps are often used for comparative studies as well as atlas-based segmentation \cite{klein2009evaluation}.
-Tracking of objects in computer vision also relies on the ability to find deformable correspondence maps\cite{tu2019survey}.
+Medical and biomedical imaging scenarios often involve acquisition of images of the same specimen from multiple views or at different times, requiring image registration for information fusion~\cite{liu2003longitudinal}.
+Inter-subject and atlas-to-subject correspondence maps are commonly used for comparative studies as well as for atlas-based segmentation \cite{klein2009evaluation}.
+Tracking of objects in computer vision often relies on the ability to find deformable correspondence maps~\cite{tu2019survey}.

-Several approaches for deformable image registration exist \cite{VIERGEVER2016140,fu2020deep,tu2019survey}.
-To reach top performance on a particular task, methods must typically be tuned or modified to fit the particular characteristics of the application.
-Carefully designed feature extraction and selection, as well as other types of pre-processing may be required \cite{ruhaak2017estimation}; choices of similarity measure, transformation model and regularization, optimisation method and parameters, have to be made; masking of irrelevant structures may be required.
-We aim to develop a robust and generally applicable method, without making strong assumptions about the images and with the potential of widespread successful usage.
+To reach top performance on a particular task, an existing method for deformable image registration, see \eg, \cite{VIERGEVER2016140,tu2019survey,fu2020deep}, must typically be tuned or modified to fit the specific characteristics of the application, using carefully designed feature extraction and selection as well as task optimized pre-processing \cite{ruhaak2017estimation}.
+Intensity-based registration, involving maximization of a similarity measure using local optimization, is one of the main approaches towards general-purpose deformable image registration \cite{rueckert1999nonrigid,avants2008symmetric,klein2009elastix}, in particular in the medical and biomedical contexts.
+Learning-based methods have become more prominent in recent years, aiming to replace manual (engineered) tuning to the specific task with learning based such.
+The most successful of these methods involve training a neural network to perform the registration task in only one or a few prediction steps.
+Once trained, they typically offer reduced run-times \cite{fu2020deep,de2017end,balakrishnan2019voxelmorph,yang2017quicksilver}, however requiring representative training data and in many cases delivering lower registration accuracy than the iterative approaches \cite{fu2020deep}.

-Two main approaches towards general-purpose deformable image registration are particularly prominent in the literature, (i) intensity-based methods which maximise a similarity measure using local optimization \cite{rueckert1999nonrigid,avants2008symmetric,klein2009elastix}, and (ii) learning-based methods that, through semi-supervised learning \cite{de2017end,balakrishnan2019voxelmorph,yang2017quicksilver}, are trained to perform the task by one or few prediction steps using trained deep neural networks.
-We focus on approach (i), and propose a directly and generally applicable registration framework which does not require training.
-Most of the presented theoretical content refers to general components that can be integrated into learning-based frameworks as well.